quellish/LinkedInForMobileDevelopers/manuscript/AddYourAppsToLinkedInProfile.md

 ![Add New Project](images/addproject.png)

 For an open source project enter a link to the project home page or repository.
 Even better, link to your specific contributions.
-Describe the work you did on this project in 3 sentences.

 For an application that is available on the iTunes app store use a link from iTunes Link Maker.
+For an Android application you will need a Google Play deep link.

 #### iTunes Link Maker